HeringtonPress/Systems/CharacterCreation.md

 ## Modifiers
 Modifiers are extra details about Traits that shift the overall price.
 Typically represented by a positive or negative percentage.
 > Example: A creature with flight must pay 40 Points.
 If this flight is granted by wings the price is modified by -25% due to the risks and requirements of winged flight.
 Meaning a winged creature only needs to pay 30 points for flight.

+# Starting From Scratch
+If you lose a character and have to make a new one you go through character creation just as you had before.
+Starting with the same amount of points everyone else started with.

+If, however, your previous character receives a funeral you will receive a portion of Character Points to use on your new character.

+- For no funeral you receive 0 character points.

+- For a quick and cheap/free funeral you receive 1/5 of the difference between starting points and previous points.

+- For a planned but inexpensive funeral you receive 1/4 of the difference.

+- For a typical, expensive funeral you receive 1/3.

+- For an honorable, luxurious funeral you receive 1/2.

+If the body is unavailable a token of them may be used in its place.
+Doing so reduces the Points received to the previous tier.
+Without a token or body reduce it by 2 tiers.
+If the funeral rites don't match the character's faith or culture reduce it by another tier.